PlainConcepts/NetCore-Docker-Workshop/src/Docu/2. Docker compose/Add docker compose.md

 > dotnet build
 > dotnet publish -c Release  -o obj/Docker/publish
 ```
-With the publish command we move to the folder `src/Master/obj/Docker/publish` the application and its dependencies prepared to be deployed.
-This is the place set in our Dockerfile to search for the reosurces that will be copied when the Master image is created.
+The publish command packs the application and its dependencies into a folder for deployment.
+In this case the deployment content is copied to the folder `src/Master/obj/Docker/publish`.
+This is the place set in our Dockerfile to get the reosurces that will be copied when the Master image is created.
 Here the Dockerfile:

 ```
 FROM microsoft/aspnetcore:2.0